-- More may be needed in very hot weather or if they are particularly active. - Use beakers and cups instead of bottles. - The best drinks to give are water or milk. - Avoid all sweet drinks including fruit juices and fruit smoothies as they are high sugar drinks. - Large quantities of juices may reduce your toddlers' appetite or cause loose stools. - Do not give tea, coffee or fizzy drinks to toddlers.
+- More may be needed in very hot weather or if they are particularly active. - Use beakers and cups instead of bottles. - The best drinks to give between meals and snacks are water or milk. - Dilute drinks containing sweeteners with a lot of water. - Large quantities of juices may reduce your toddlers' appetite or cause loose stools. - Do not give tea, coffee or fizzy drinks to toddlers.